Watson-Personal-Assistant/developer/_content/understand-service/how_it_works.md

 The flow of the conversation between the user and the Watson Assistant Solutions service in the reactive scenario is depicted in figure 2.
 ![Routing flow]({{site.baseurl}}/images/routing_flow.png)
 1. An IOT device routes a captured utterance to the Watson Assistant Solutions service.
-2. The routing component of the Watson Assistant Solutions service sends the utterance to all registered skills for evaluation.S
+2. The routing component of the Watson Assistant Solutions service sends the utterance to all registered skills for evaluation.
 3. Each skill assesses its capability of delivering a response and returns a confidence score.
 4. The routing component sends the converse request to the skill with the highest confidence.
 5. The skill sends the converse response to the routing core.